Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] We detected a high volume of bounced emails coming from [you/your organization] over a short period of time.
 To protect our users from spam, emails from [you/your organization] have been blocked.
 [You/Your organization] will be automatically unblocked in <remaining block duration>.
 For further assistance, please contact the system administrator.

-[ Info ] This restriction is applied when a large number of bounced emails are detected in a short period.
+[ Details ] This restriction is applied when a large number of bounced emails are detected in a short period.

-The restriction will be automatically removed after the duration specified in the error message.
+The sending restriction will be automatically removed after the duration specified in the error message.

 Additionally, admins can manually remove the restriction from the Email DLP Administration (How to remove).